stilllearningsoumya/acconotate/README.md

 ## Citations

-If Acconotate and its setting are helpful in your research, please consider citing our paper:
+If Acconotate, its findings or settings are helpful in your research, please consider citing our paper:

 ```
 @inproceedings{acconotate,